 At the same time, Hammond was exposed to something and mutated into a highly disfigured telepath.
 When Hal came into her office to throw in his resignation with the rest (though, in his case, it had more to do with the grudge he still had against her father).
 Carol let him vent a little about his grudge, but then asked if he wanted to fly again.
 Hal had just recently crashed a test flight (when he'd gotten his Green Lantern ring) and prior to that, he had a real reputation as a risk-taker and a hot-head.
 Ken Arden had only kept him on because he'd known his dad.
 No one wanted to hire him either, just like no one seemed to want to fly for her.
 Hal took the job.

 Hal flew his first test flight for Carol the next day, and when he landed the plain, Hammond attacked, intent on his feelings for Carol.
 Hal saved her though, but disappeared afterward mysteriously.

 A couple days later, Hal showed up at Carol's house at night and demanded to see her father.
-It was then reveled that Carol Ferris was sick, dying really.
+It was then revealed that her father was sick, dying really.
 Carol told Hal that the guilt he had about his father's death had eaten him up inside over the years.
-Hal and Carol made a real connection that night, Hal telling Carol he was so sorry for what she was going through, and that she wasn't alone.
+Hal and Carol made a real connection that night, Hal telling Carol he was so sorry for what she was going through and that she wasn't alone.